Walden knows great teaching. Choose a master's program designed for passionate educators committed to helping students thrive.

 Walden’s instructors are there to assist in your education.
 You are never alone in your journey.

-2Rates are subject to change.
+3Rates are subject to change.
 The accelerated model is available for new students only.
 While the MSEd accelerated option is designed to be completed in 12 months, time to completion varies by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 1-866-492-5336.
+For a personalized estimate of your time to completion, call an enrollment specialist at 1-866-492-5336.

 Walden University is accredited by the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, from April 2019 through June 2026.
 This accreditation covers initial teacher preparation programs and advanced educator preparation programs.
 CAEP is the only recognized national accreditor for educator preparation, promoting excellence in educator preparation through quality assurance and continuous improvement.
 Walden University earned CAEP accreditation by meeting rigorous national standards and demonstrating excellence in the areas of content and pedagogy, clinical experiences, selectivity, program impact, and capacity for continuous improvement.